 City College Southampton tries to be as open as it can be in terms of giving people access to their personal information.
 Individuals can find out if we hold any personal information by making a ‘subject access request’ under the General Data Protection Regulations.
 If we do hold information about you we will:

-To make a request to City College Southampton for any personal information we may hold about you, individuals can submit a request in writing which we would prefer was sent via DPO@southampton-city.ac.uk, or in writing to the address at the end marked for the attention of the Data Protection Officer.
+To make a request to City College Southampton for any personal information we may hold about you, individuals can submit a request in writing which we would prefer was sent via DPO@southampton-city.ac.uk, or in writing to the address provided below marked for the attention of the Data Protection Officer.

-If we do hold information about you, you can ask us to correct any mistakes by contacting the Data Protection Officer.
+If we do hold information about you, you can ask us to correct any mistakes by, once again, contacting the Data Protection Officer.

 Disclosure of personal information

 In many circumstances we will not disclose personal data without consent.
-However sometimes, for example when we investigate a complaint, we will need to share personal information with those concerned and with other relevant bodies.
+However when we investigate a complaint, for example, we will need to share personal information with the organisation concerned and with other relevant bodies.
 Further information is available in our Information Charter about the factors we shall consider when deciding whether information should be disclosed.